pymgrit/pymgrit/docs/source/usage/tutorial.rst

     - `__add__`: For the addition of two objects of our class
     - `__sub__`: For the substraction of two objects of our class
     - `norm`: The norm of the class
-    - `init_zero`: Initialization of the data with zeros
+    - `clone_zero`: Initialization of the data with zeros
-    - `init_rand`: Initialization of the data with random values
+    - `clone_rand`: Initialization of the data with random values
 ::

     import numpy as np